Baslak/Assess-your-soils/README.md

 Open your terminal: <br>

-1. Create a database called:
+i.
+Create a database called:

         <createdb vinproof_db>

-2. Enter in your databases according to the schema.sql file to enter the three tables:<br>
+ii.
+Enter in your databases according to the schema.sql file to enter the three tables:<br>

 <ul>
     <li>vineyard</li>